deeplearning4j/deeplearning4j/perceptron.md

 ![Alt text](./img/XORfunction.png)

+## Multilayer Perceptrons

 Subsequent work with multilayer perceptrons has shown that they are capable of approximating an XOR operator as well as many other non-linear functions.
+The multilayer perceptron is the hello world of deep learning.

 ## Just Show Me the Code